Vehicle Thefts On The Rise In Denver, Thieves Taking From A Medical Campus

-DENVER (CBS4)- A family from Durango, Colorado became the victims of car theft while staying a Denver hospital.
+DENVER (CBS4)- A family from Durango became the victims of car theft while staying a Denver hospital.
 They are just one instance of rising auto theft in the city.

 “They flew my wife down on the Flight for Life from Durango, and because I had a vehicle I drove the vehicle down here,” said Manuelito.